sepaul1124/ABCD-PHEWAS/README.md

 # ABCD-PHEWAS
-GitHub Repository for ABCD PRS-PheWAS
+GitHub Repository for ABCD PRS-PheWAS.
+The analyses were conducted in the order of the files listed below.

 ## File names + Descriptions